audioxide/data/data/posts/20210426-articles-artist-friendly-alternatives-to-spotify-et-al.md

 Uniquely among those mentioned here, [Resonate is a cooperative](https://resonate.is/the-coop/), owned by the people who use it and develop it.
 Their one member, one share, one vote ethos leaves an especially warm, fuzzy feeling.
 All the other services described here are private companies that try to behave well, but they’re private companies all the same.
 You know what they can be like.
 Meanwhile, any profits Resonate makes goes to its members.

 One trade-off of being a cooperative is that Resonate does not yet have the resources to build dedicated apps for iOS and Android.
-It is instead browser-based offering - a web app, if you will.
+It is instead a browser-based offering - a web app, if you will.
 That will be a turn-off for some, but the interface is simple and intuitive and you can link from your homescreen and have much the same experience as if you’d installed something.

 -----